Farmhouse/fhp2-drugs-and-daydreams/README.md

 As we were walking away with our bikes, an enthusiastic hippie noticed the loads on our bikes and started talking to us.
 His name was Huck, and he was an ex-logger, current hippie, who told us of several of his own bicycle trips, and even walking trips throughout northern California.
 He began to tell us everything about Arcata – about the people, the places, the local environmental movement, and gave us a list of possible places to camp out for the night.
 We told him of our planned route, to which he replied, ‘No, no, no, no!’ and suggested a way he thought would be a lot safer.
 It sounded good to me, since we had planned on crossing a mountain range which was 5000 feet tall, and Huck’s route would take us over a mountain range 3000 feet tall.
 We talked for a while, then thanked him for all of his help and went in our different directions.
 After it got dark, we rode into the wildlife preserve on the southern end of town where there were a couple covered shacks for birdwatchers.
 We laid out our bags on the dry wood floor, and sat, eating looted tofu, laughing, and admiring the skylines of both Arcata in front of us and the city of Eureka behind us.

+> >

-### Into The Sky…
+#### Into The Sky…

 Woke up perfectly dry and left Arcata with a bag full of food, a working front deraileur, and a promise to return, and maybe even live on top of that Safeway.
 We got back on the 101 north and turned east on highway 299, our first separation with the coast.
 This was the route that Huck had suggested.
 For the next two days, we climbed and climbed.
 We passed through a couple small towns nestled in the mountains, such as Del Loma, whose sign advertised a population of 30, and Willow Creek, the most colorful town I’ve ever seen, though it consisted of only about ten blocks along the highway.
 We passed herds of grazing elk, passed by deer standing only a couple feet away, stopped at some of the most exhilarating vista points, rode some downhill stretches where we exceeded the posted speed limit, and slept one night on the Trinity River.

+> >

-### …And Back Out Again
+#### …And Back Out Again

 The highway eventually brought us to the peak of the Scott Mountains, elevation 3200 feet.
 We celebrated at the peak by cracking open some vegan chocolate bars, then started the descent.
 Eight miles down through extremely curved roads, eyes watering, at times we were pushing 40 miles per hour.
 It was like a roller coaster ride, only much more exhilarating and much more real.
 This was by far the most fun hill I’ve ever ridden down.
 At the bottom of the hill, we turned off into Whiskeytown Lake for a naked dip in the water.
 While we were in the lake, we could hear the drunken yelling and joking of a group of people who eventually made their way over to the shore of the lake with their beer, lawn chairs and kids.
 This was the epitome of the stereotypical white trash family; completely drunk, hootin and hollerin, wrestling with their kids to cheers of ‘weeeeeeeooooohhh!!
 Kick his ass, Bubba!’
 They had a boy who looked about maybe 11 or 12 years old with blond hair cropped on the sides and a bit longer on the top who was getting the snot beat out of him by a girl who looked a couple years older than him.
 Just totally getting thrown into the water and kicked, while their parents on the lawn chairs just laughed and cheered.
 It was great.

+> >

 A little further down the highway, we rolled into the city of

-### Redding.
+#### Redding.

 The first building we passed was a grocery store, so we made a stop there.
 I spent the next hour grazing on pineapple rings and vegan chocolate drops from the bulk bins while reading skateboard magazines.
 I was going to like this city.

 Exploration brought us into the downtown area, where the streets were closed and there was a street fair going on.
 We hopped off our bikes and walked into the crowd, but closer inspection told us that this street fair was to celebrate the city’s annual Rodeo Week.
 No no no!
 We jumped on our bikes and got out of there pretty quickly.
 Somehow, we ended up near the river and the convention center area, where stadium lights and a voice on a loudspeaker told us that there may be something interesting going on.
 We ended up riding up to the rodeo itself.
 NO NO NO!
 As if the line dancing wasn’t bad enough.
 Call me a city boy, but the whole I’m-gonna-wrestle-animals-to-show-how-tough-I-am thing just isn’t my scene.
 We couldn’t get away quick enough.

 Now I knew that a couple of my cousins live in Redding.
 Each Christmas - the only time I ever see them – we always conclude our smalltalk by them telling me to stop by Redding sometime and see them, and then I’d say ‘yeah, definitely sometime this year’ and then make absolutely no attempt to.
 Well, after searching the phonebook, I found them and gave em a call.
-My cousin, Kateri, was actually very excited to hear from me and invited me right over.
+My cousin, Kateri, was actually very excited to hear from me and invited us right over.

 I should explain my cousin, Kateri.
 She is about ten years older than me, so even growing up, we never really identified with or even really talked to each other.
 She works for the city tourism and events board, owns a house in the suburbs, has two dogs, goes to church, and overall, she and her husband are about the nicest people in the world.
 That night, we stayed up pretty late, not so much catching up as introducing our lives to each other for the first time.
 Finally, she said she should get some sleep before work in the morning, and it was way past the time I had been used to going to sleep at lately – which was about 7:30 at night.

-The Captain and I decided to spend the day in Redding, and thanks to Kateri, we had a stack of maps and brochures explaining every possible recreational activity to do within a 50 mile radius.
+The Captain and I decided to spend the next day in Redding, and thanks to Kateri, we had a stack of maps and brochures explaining every possible recreational activity to do within a 50 mile radius.
 Our first order of business was to forage for nourishment.
 Holiday Market and Safeway helped us out a little bit on this end.
 Chocolate soy milk, vegan ice cream, trail mix, bagels, all urban-wildcrafted!

 The pace today was pretty slow – no plans, no distance to cover, really nothing more than a handful of places which sounded interesting.
 The arboretum, the bicycle trail that ran along the Sacramento River, an abandoned mine structure which looked like a somber cement labyrinth juxtaposed by the museum and playground behind it.
 We explored each of them, ‘exploring’ meaning walking around and sipping soy milk while laughing at the funny stories or going off into some fantastic ‘what if…’ that would be brought up from something walked by or some comment that we overheard.
 Although the entire trip was pretty laidback, it was nice to have a day to completely relax.
 Being around the same person for two straight weeks had obviously been getting to both of us, as the half-serious vigor of each of our smartass personalities were now being directed toward each other more and more frequently.
 Today, we were just riding around enjoying the scenery.
 Eventually, we ended up riding along the Sacramento River on a trail that used to be the path that the railroad used, taking us through an old train tunnel, which brought us to the top of Shasta Dam.
 We stopped to take a look down at the river, and off in the direction of Redding.
 It seemed to be a point where the entire bike trip came into perspective, a peak to stop back from out two weeks of constant motion, and just take a deep breath and think about the fact that somehow we had jumped on our bikes in Portland and ended up here.
 I said before that my bike wasn’t exactly the toughest piece of work, and I had never expected to make it out of Oregon.
 This was one of those times where the breeze felt so nice and life looked so beautiful.
 I was dirty and sore as hell, not to mention the sunburns and the fact that Clif-Bars and dry Ramen made up 60% of my diet, the amount of money I was carrying would not have even paid for one month’s rent in Portland.
 And I’d never felt better.